marvijokhio/imbprodsys/README.md

 ```
 the applications frontend should be running and available at http://localhost:4200 in your browser.
 The frontend would be have access to the backend server using cors.

 If there is no error in running the application.
-You can go and have a look at my application as well as the documentation.
+You can go and have a look at my application as well as the documentation http://localhost:3000/api/api-docs/

 Otherwise, the application's recorded video is available at https://youtu.be/0j5S3Dfvgdo